"Very practical and hands-on, and lots of learning, great experience!" (learner feedback October 2021)

-Please express your interest for Lancaster & Wallingford courses here so we can fix more venues and dates.
+Please express your interest in a future course here so we can fix more venues and dates.

 UKCEH Bangor, Environment Centre Wales, Deiniol Road, Bangor, Gwynedd, LL57 2UW, Wales, UK.
 Location map & travel directions

-UKCEH Wallingford, Maclean Building, Benson Lane, Crowmarsh Gifford, Wallingford, Oxfordshire, OX10 8BB Location map & travel directions (winter 2020/21 subject to demand)
+UKCEH Wallingford, Maclean Building, Benson Lane, Crowmarsh Gifford, Wallingford, Oxfordshire OX10 8BB, UK Location map & travel directions

 One-day course (Beginner or Advanced):